 |Vallate papillae (dome shaped)||Gustatory papillae only 7-12|

 Normally, an adult has 32 teeth, 16 in each jaw.
-They are divided into four quadrants with 8 teeth each: 2 incisors (dentes incisivi), 1 canine (dens caninus), 2 premolars (dentes premolars), and 3 molars (dentes molares) make up one quadrant.
+They are divided into four quadrants with eight teeth each: two incisors (dentes incisivi), one canine (dens caninus), two premolars (dentes premolares), and three molars (dentes molares) make up one quadrant.

 Each tooth is located in an alveolar process and is held in position by the periodontal ligament.
 The teeth consist of enamel (enamelum), dentine (dentinum), and dental cement (cementum).

 There are three major paired salivary glands including the sublingual gland, the submandibular gland, and the parotid gland.

 The sublingual gland is the smallest salivary gland and is located under the tongue on the oral diaphragm.
 The major sublingual duct ends in the sublingual caruncle and originates in the anterior portion of the gland.
 The shorter minor sublingual ducts lead to the floor of the oral cavity.
 The facial nerve, which innervates the sublingual and submandibular glands, arises in the superior salivatory nucleus.

 The submandibular gland is situated between the digastric muscle and the mandible in the submandibular triangle.
 The submandibular duct ends in the sublingual caruncle.

 Physiology of the salivary glands

-The salivary glands produce 0.5–1.5 liters of saliva every day.
+The salivary glands produce 0.5–1.5 L of saliva every day.
 The saliva contains enzymes that play a crucial role in digestion and rinsing of the oral cavity to facilitate swallowing of food.

 A frequent subject encountered in examinations relates to the composition of saliva.
-The saliva secreted by the serous salivary glands is thin and contains a lot of digestive enzymes.
+The saliva secreted by the serous salivary glands is thin and contains many digestive enzymes.
 The parotid gland is an exclusively serous gland.
 Mucous glands secrete a slimy fluid with a high degree of viscosity.
 The mucous secretion is rich in glycoproteins.
 Both serous and mucous gland cells are present in the sublingual and submandibular glands.